-These Irish language terms of endearment are sure to make your sweetheart swoon on Valentine's Day
+These Irish language terms of endearment are sure to make your sweetheart swoon!

 French may be known as the language of love but we reckon Irish could give it a run for its money.
 Just like any other language, Irish has some unique and beautiful ways to refer to the one you love and some magically affectionate ways to speak about those closest to your heart.

-Exact translations of English terms of endearment into Irish are not always possible, however, as Irish endearments are unique in themselves but as we come close to Valentine's Day we thought that some of the best deserve a mention.
+Exact translations of English terms of endearment into Irish are not always possible, however, as Irish endearments are unique in themselves but we thought that some of the best deserve a mention!

 Here are some of our favorite Irish language terms of endearment:

 Means “Friend.”
 This form of address can be used in everything from formal letter salutations to greeting cards.
 It is used to address both men and women.